painless-software/painless-continuous-delivery/{{cookiecutter.project_slug}}/README.rst

 {% else %}
     docker-compose up --build
 {% endif %}
-Open your web browser at http://localhost (on a Linux host) or http://<docker-machine-ip-address> (on OS X and Windows), usually the IP address of the VirtualBox VM called ``default``, to see the application you're developing.
+Open your web browser at http://localhost to see the application you're developing.
 Log output will be displayed in the terminal, as usual.

 Working with Docker
 ^^^^^^^^^^^^^^^^^^^